Why Secure Coding Matters

 Review with leadership.

-Engineering managers and security leaders
+Engineering managers and security

-review behavior trends, identify teams
+leaders review behavior trends, identify

-needing support, and prioritize follow-up
+teams needing support, and prioritize

-labs based on observed weaknesses.
+follow-up labs based on observed

 -

-Expand to continuous learning.
+Expand to continuous

 Successful pilots evolve into quarterly

-or release-aligned cycles, turning secure
+or release-aligned cycles, turning

-code training into a consistent capability
+secure code training into a consistent

-rather than an annual event.
+capability rather than an annual event.

 This model supports both enterprise security